Tests & Results

 NHS App

-You can view your test results in the NHS APP.
+You can now view your test results quickly and securely through the NHS App.

 Request Your Results Online